Firefighting Foam

 We are investigating personal injury cases where people have been exposed to firefighting foam containing highly toxic PFAS chemicals.
 The product is Aqueous Film Forming Foam (AFFF), which is linked to cancer and other health risks.

-The US Department of Defense plans to stop purchasing PFAS firefighting foam by the end of 2023.
-The department will phase out AFFF entirely by 2024.
-Several states have passed laws limiting or banning the use of PFAS in firefighting foam.
 Still, AFFF firefighting foam continues to be widely used despite the known risks.
 The federal government only regulates how PFAS chemicals are made, brought into the country and their disposal.
 It doesn’t control the chemicals’ commercial use.

 Free Case Evaluation